What inspires, drives and guides us forward.

 Image Source: "Screening of “Above and Beyond: NASA’s Journey to Tomorrow”" by NASA Goddard Photo and Video is licensed under CC BY 2.0.

-Meet the Board
+Meet Our Board

-lorraine wachna
+lorraine wochna

 Former Subject librarian for Performing Arts, English literature and African American Studies at Ohio University, Athens OH.
 Permanent sabbatical since 2024.
 Previously living in NYC for 20 years as a theater producer and performer, she completed an MLS from Pratt Institute, and went on to earn MAs in Theater and Film. lorraine was co-curator for the Sustainability Film Series, which has been running since 2012.
 The series focuses on environmental issues, with a focus on social justice.